-Fund Financial Statement s District-wide Governmental Funds Fiduciary Funds Scope Entire District (except fiduciary funds) The daily operating activities of the District, such as instruction and special education.
-Instances in which the District administers resources on behalf of someone else.
-Required financial statements Statement of net positionStatement of activities Balance sheet Statement of revenue, expenditures, and changes in fund equity Statement of net position Statement of changes in net position Accounting basis and measurement focus Accrual accounting and economic resources focus.
-Modified accrual accounting and current financial focus.
-Accrual accounting and economic resources focus.
-Type of asset and deferred outflow/liability and deferred inflow information All assets, deferred outflows, liabilities, and deferred inflows both financial and capital, short-term and longterm Generally, assets expected to be used up and liabilities that come due during the year or soon thereafter, no capital assets or long-term liabilities included.
-All assets and liabilities, both short-term and long-term; funds do not currently contain capital assets, although they can.
-Type of Inflow/outflow information All revenue and expenses during the year, regardless of when cash is received or paid.
-Revenue for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and the related liability is due and payable.
-All additions and deductions during the year, regardless of when cash is received or paid.
+Fund Financial Statemer ncial Statements District-wide Governmental Funds Fiduciary Funds Scope Entire District (except The daily operating activities of Instances in which the District fiduciary funds) the District, such as instruction administers resources on and special education. behalf of someone else.
+Required • Statement of net Balance sheet Statement of net position financial position Statement of revenue, Statement of changes in net statements • Statement of activities expenditures, and changes in position fund equity Accounting Accrual accounting and Modified accrual accounting and Accrual accounting and basis and economic resources current financial focus. economic resources focus. measurement focus. focus Type of asset All assets, deferred Generally, assets expected to be All assets and liabilities, both and deferred outflows, liabilities, used up and liabilities that come short-term and long-term; outflow/liability and deferred inflows due during the year or soon funds do not currently contain and deferred both financial and thereafter, no capital assets or capital assets, although they inflow capital, short-term and long-term liabilities included. can. information long-term Type of All revenue and Revenue for which cash is All additions and deductions Inflow/outflow expenses during the received during or soon after the during the year, regardless of information year, regardless of end of the year; expenditures when cash is received or paid. when cash is received when goods or services have or paid. been received and the related liability is due and payable.